pascomnet/asterisk_sbr/README.md

 # How to build it

-Create a patch from the provided modified app_queue.c and the ORIG_app.queue.c (Asterisk 11.6-cert11)
+Create a patch from the provided modified app_queue.c and the ORIG_app.queue.c (Asterisk 11.6-cert11 and 13.17.2)

     diff $src/ORIG_app_queue.c $src/app_queue.c | patch /your/build/folder/asterisk/apps/app_queue.c -

 Compile asterisk as usual.
-The patch was created against asterisk 11.6 and only tested with this version.
+The patch was created against asterisk 11.6 and 13.7.2 and only tested with these version.
+The files to patch for 13 Asterisk version is includes in src/13

 # Development